isabella-sandoval/nyt_api/README.md

 ## Search by Author and/or Publisher

-The client will search the name of a chosen author and/or publisher within the query string in key-value pairs and with '&' as a parameter seperator.
+The client will search the name of a chosen author and/or publisher within the query string pararameters (this is everything after the '?' in the URL) in key-value pairs with '&' as a parameter seperator.
 Examples below.

 **By author:**
     /fetch_data?author=Stephen King